 If you live in a ridiculously busy city or somewhere on the outskirts, you know too well the struggle of tiny apartments and cramped townhouses.
 However, learning how to host a party in a small house is a skill you can master easily.
 Consider space, food, ambiance, and entertainment first — everything a regular party entails but just with less room.
 Now, let’s get to planning.

-Street parking is a cinch when you ask neighbors for help.
+Step 1: Street parking is a cinch when you ask neighbors for help.
 If you live closer to the suburbs than you do downtown, notify your neighbors you’re hosting a gathering well in advance.
 This way, they can expect a strange car or two gracing their parkway for a few hours.

-If street parking is not feasible, point guests to trustworthy nearby garages.
-Send them direct map pins/links if possible.
+Step 3: Send them direct map pins/links if possible.
 A little guidance saves them frustration trying to nab the right parking.

 Step 1: When guests enter your home, quickly let them know they should leave their coats, jackets, scarves, and other layers in your bathroom.
 This also goes for wet boots, especially if you have carpeting or delicate floors.

 The bathroom will be easier to clean up if guests do indeed track in mud.
 You also save precious space near your entryway, making foot traffic less intense.

 Two big party attractions are the food and beverage tables.
 At your typical event, you’d pile the food, drinks, and utensils onto one large table.
 Of course, entertaining in a small house is an entirely different story.

 Step 3: In the same vein, consider serving foods that don’t require a plate, bowl, and eating utensils.
 There will be a quicker turnaround rate around your food and drink stations, and you don’t have to reserve more space for utensils.

-Unless you’re planning on hosting a dinner or games that require everyone’s attention, designate separate areas for children and adults.
-Kids generally don’t need as much space (or don’t mind small spaces), so section off a part of your living room for games, toys, etc. You can also direct them to a separate room decked out with entertainment and other activities.
+Step 1: Kids generally don’t need as much space (or don’t mind small spaces), so section off a part of your living room for games, toys, etc. You can also direct them to a separate room decked out with entertainment and other activities.

-If weather and space permit, let children play outside.
-Alternatively, apartments with balconies or homes with a deck offer extra entertainment value.
+Step 3: Alternatively, apartments with balconies or homes with a deck offer extra entertainment value.
 Set up a small table with drinks where adults can go out for a breath of fresh air or sip on a cocktail and chat.

 Since you’re already pressed for space, extravagant decoration may need to take a rain check.
 This also goes for your fluffy sofa pillows, freestanding statues, and your many potted plants.

-High ceilings and bare walls may offer some leeway, though.
+Step 2: High ceilings and bare walls may offer some leeway, though.
 Put up banners, lights, and other hanging decorations to make up for traditional ornaments like table centerpieces.

 Passing up on decoration and clearing off furniture helps ensure guests can sit when they want to.
 People standing around awkwardly or uncomfortably can dampen the party, so if needed, borrow ottomans, stools, benches, and other versatile seating options.
 Sprinkle these around the apartment or home to distribute foot traffic.